 I always had a pact with myself that when I became a mother, even if we had financial security, I would keep on working.
 It empowered me to know I could support my family, go out on my own if I had to, be an example to my son, and pick up the pieces if everything fell apart.
 Working definitely ticked those boxes when needed!

 If I'd always been a freelancer I could not have imagined having to be at a desk, between set hours, all day, for 60 weeks a year.
 But that is what I did and it has made all the difference.
-I wouldn't be who I am without that commitment.
+I wouldn't be who or where I am without that commitment.

 We each must choose our own path and this has been mine and I'm grateful for it.